guard3/Enigma/README.md

 ```
 and try again.
 ### Cypher messages
-After **Enigma** is up and running, simply type a normal or cyphered message after the ```>>>``` and let **Enigma** (de)cypher it.
+After **Enigma** is up and running, simply type a normal or cyphered message and let **Enigma** (de)cypher it.
 Supported characters are [ASCII](https://www.asciitable.com) ' ' to '}'.\
 ![(De)cyphering example](https://cdn.discordapp.com/attachments/443429038355120128/681219782309314587/Screenshot_2020-02-23_at_9.24.04_PM.png)
 ### Settings
-The fun of the Enigma relies on its many different settings.
+The fun of the **Enigma** relies on its many different settings.
 Cyphering messages requires an **enigma.set** file to be present in the current working directory, which stores the settings for the 2 rotors, plugboard and reflector (more on how an enigma machine works on [Wikipedia](https://en.wikipedia.org/wiki/Enigma_machine)).
-If a settings file isn't present, Enigma automatically generates one on start up.
-When you want to exchange cyphered messages with others, make sure everyone is using the same **enigma.set** file, otherwise decyphering messages with produce rubbish.
+If a settings file isn't present, Enigma automatically generates one on startup.
+When you want to exchange cyphered messages with others, make sure everyone is using the same **enigma.set** file, otherwise decyphering messages will produce rubbish.
 ### Special Commands
 `~h ~H`: Show **h**elp menu\
 `~r ~R`: **R**eload settings file\